 India's powerful cricket board has maintained its opposition to mandatory video technology despite backing for the system from the sport's world chiefs meeting in Kuala Lumpur.

-Indian officials said their stance on the Decision Review System (DRS) was "unchanged" despite a recommendation for the technology to be compulsory in all Tests and one-day internationals - costs permitting.
+Indian officials said their stance on the Decision Review System (DRS) was "unchanged" despite a recommendation for the technology to be compulsory in all Tests and one-day internationals - costs permitting."The BCCI continues to believe that the system is not foolproof," the Board of Control for Cricket in India said in a statement released on Monday.

 "The board also sticks to its view that the decision on whether or not to use the DRS for a particular series should be left to the boards involved in that series."